cmdcolin/whole_genome_alignment_pipeline/README.md

 ### Chaining, filtering, and netting

-To get familiar with chains, nets, etc see http://cs173.stanford.edu/presentations/lecture12.pptx
+To get familiar with chains, nets, etc see http://cs173.stanford.edu/presentations/lecture12.pptx which I summarize below

-Quoted below

 #### What are chains?